Secure Short-Packet Communications via UAV-Enabled Mobile Relaying: Joint Resource Optimization and 3D Trajectory Design: Numerical Results and Discussion

-Fig. \ref{sim:fig2} illustrates the 3D trajectory and velocity profiles of the UR for the different approaches.
-For \td, we observe from Figs. \ref{sim:fig2}(\subref{sim:fig2traj}) and \ref{sim:fig2}(\subref{sim:fig2vel}) that the UR attempts to fly at the minimum altitude with maximum velocity while heading towards a location between Alice and Bob, and hovering at that point as long as possible.
-This solution greatly improves the EAST performance compared with the initial direct-path trajectory with fixed velocity, as already shown in Fig. \ref{sim:fig1}.
-Nevertheless, when both the trajectory design and resource optimization are taken into account as in the proposed \prop~design, the UR demonstrates effective 3D navigation, capitalizing on its altitude adjustment ability to considerably enhance the EAST performance in comparison with the other benchmarks.
+Fig. \ref{sim:fig2} illustrates the 3D trajectory and velocity profiles of the UR for different design scenarios based on specific user locations.
+For \td, we observe from Figs. \ref{sim:fig2}(\subref{sim:fig2traj}) and \ref{sim:fig2}(\subref{sim:fig2vel}) that the UR attempts to fly at the minimum altitude with maximum velocity while heading towards a location between Alice and Bob at the coordinates $\mathbf{C}_1 = [176, -67, 60]^T$ m, and staying aloft at that point as long as possible between $T=44$~s and $T=63$~s.
+This stretched-S path planning greatly improves the EAST performance compared with the initial direct-path trajectory with fixed velocity, but not as much as \rd~and our proposed~\prop, as demonstrated in Fig. \ref{sim:fig1}.
+Nevertheless, when both the trajectory design and resource optimization are taken into account as in the proposed \prop~design, the UR demonstrates a substantially more effective 3D navigation, capitalizing on its altitude adjustment ability to considerably enhance the EAST performance in comparison with the other benchmarks.
+Specifically, the effective trajectory for the \prop~scheme, according to the path illustrated in Fig. \ref{sim:fig2}(\subref{sim:fig2traj}), requires the UR to fly with full horizontal speed from the starting location $\q_i$ while adaptively adjusting its vertical velocity until the UR reaches a peak at coordinates $C_2=[-361.4, -842.3, 94]^T$ m to further degrade the eavesdropping link.
+Then the UR sharply decreases its altitude to the constrained minimum value while heading to the position marked as $\mathbf{C}_3=[90, -110,60]^T$ m.
+A sharp decrease in horizontal velocity occurs at $T=36$~s while maintaining zero vertical velocity, enabling the UR to move with relatively low speed from position $\mathbf{C}_3$ to a location with coordinates $\mathbf{C}_4=[562, -4, 60]^T$ m, to improve the overall EAST performance.
+Finally, the UR travels along an arc tilted towards Bob while maximally increasing its velocity at time $T=72$~s and maintaining this horizontal velocity so that the last part of the mission from $\mathbf{C}_4$ to the final location $\q_f$ can be completed by the end of the specified time frame.
+Overall, this observation highlights the necessity of robust 3D trajectory designs to enhance the secrecy performance of aerial relaying with SPC.

 Fig. \ref{sim:fig4} depicts the optimized transmit power profiles of Alice and the UR, as well as both the uplink and downlink coding blocklengths for different schemes.
 It is evident that the adoption of fixed power allocation and equal blocklengths is suboptimal.
 We can see from Fig. \ref{sim:fig4}(\subref{sim:fig4pow}) that when the channel quality of the main link is worse than the eavesdropping link, proper resource management results in reserving the transmit power and blocklength resources for the moment when better communication channels can be obtained, for example between timeslots $T=20$ s and $T=74$ s.
 Furthermore, we observe from Fig. \ref{sim:fig4}(\subref{sim:fig4blocklength}) that when the UR is farther from Bob, larger downlink coding blocklengths are adopted, and they reduce in length as the UR approaches Bob.
 As the UR flies away from Alice, the proposed algorithm efficiently increases Alice's transmit power and uplink blocklength to improve the uplink SR, which ultimately enhances the EAST performance.
 We note that Alice does not transmit with full power, particularly between timeslots $T=20$ s and $T=45$ s, since the secrecy is jeopardized by the enhancement of the wiretap link.
 As far as \prop~is concerned, it is generally expected that the UR will maximize the relaying power for the sake of EAST improvement.